Disney World’s 50th Anniversary Guide – Dining, Shows, Rides & More

 While it isn’t a fireworks display, Disney’s Animal Kingdom Park also unveiled a brand-new show.
 Disney KiteTails is an awe-inspiring performance using intricate, 3D kites of some of Disney’s well-loved animal characters like Simba, Zazu, King Louie, and Baloo, with the windcatchers soaring over the Discovery River Amphitheater to the tune of popular Disney songs.

-Finally, after almost four long years, Cirque du Soleil is returning to Disney World.
-Opening November 18, 2021, at Disney Springs, Drawn to Life will take guests on a whimsical journey through Disney animation.
+Finally, after almost four long years, Cirque du Soleil is back at Disney World.
+Opened at Disney Springs on November 18, 2021, Drawn to Life takes guests on a whimsical journey through Disney animation.
 Go back to the drawing board, literally, during this thrilling stage show featuring high-flying acrobatics, creative costumes, and exciting choreography all set to a soundtrack inspired by Disney classics.

 Mickey’s Celebration Cavalcade at Magic Kingdom

-While it doesn’t come close to replacing the Festival of Fantasy Parade, Disney World’s 50th anniversary celebration will also get a new character cavalcade.
+While the Festival of Fantasy Parade is back at the Magic Kingdom, Disney World’s 50th-anniversary celebration has also gotten a new character cavalcade.
 Mickey’s Celebration Cavalcade will star what Disney is calling the “EARidescent Eight” – Mickey, Minnie, Donald, Daisy, Pluto, Goofy, Chip, and Dale – in all their shimmering finery.
 Just like the current cavalcades, Mickey’s Celebration Cavalcade will pass through the Magic Kingdom several times throughout the day.

 Disney Character Meet-and-Greets Are Back

 Aside from random pop-up sightings from afar, up-close character interactions have been on pause ever since the pandemic began.
-And while character dining has returned in a modified capacity to some restaurants, you still couldn’t really meet Mickey or your favorite Disney princess.
+And while character dining has largely returned to most restaurants, you still couldn’t really meet Mickey or your favorite Disney princess.
 Until now, that is.
-We’re excited to say that starting November 2021, guests can once again experience character meet-and-greets at Disney World.
+We’re excited to say that as of November 2021, guests can once again experience character meet-and-greets at Disney World, including both autographs and hugs.

 New Disney World Rides